Monday, July 18, 2011

 simply delicious scones

-The first time I tried authentic English scones with that decadent Devonshire cream was in England at Hampton Court Palace, reported to be one of Henry the Eighth's favorite residences.
+First, a silly story about my discovery of scones, followed by an easy-peasy recipe.
+The first time I tried authentic English scones with decadent Devonshire cream was in England at Hampton Court Palace, reported to be one of Henry the Eighth's favorite residences.

 The optimistic bravado of youth carried the kids toward the maze.
 We had just poured our piping hot tea when the heavens opened.
 Minutes later, a raucous group of rain-drenched teens tumbled through the door.

-They spotted us, cozy and dry, and began to laugh.
-After repairing their dignity, (with a stop by the loo,) they joined us with cream tea of their own.
+Our kids spotted us, cozy and dry, and began to laugh while mentally noting that Moms are usually right!
+After repairing their dignity (with a stop by the loo,) they joined us with cream tea of their very own.
 We all swooned over the biscuit-like scones served with rich, clotted cream and jam.

-The following recipe is very simple, using sour cream instead of whipping cream.
+The following recipe is very simple, using sour cream to bind the dry ingredients, instead of whipping cream.
 Many recipes I've tried either lead you through a myriad of difficult steps or come out like a glorified cookie.
 The true scone (actually pronounced sk-on, not sk-own,) is similar in texture to a biscuit or an old-fashioned shortcake.

 Ingredients